What has happened in Nepal since the 2015 earthquake

 The year ahead may finally be known as: Nepal’s great awakening.

-Get my Kathmandu Valley Guidebook to explore Nepal better than anyone else!
+Get my Nepal Guidebook to explore Nepal better than anyone else!

-The most up-to-date, popular and dedicated guidebook to the Kathmandu Valley in the world.
+The most up-to-date, popular and dedicated guidebook to the Nepal in the world.
 Take a look below and you’ll find out why!